FXLJA/fxlja/README.md

 ### 🧿 Blessing of the moon upon your journey 🧿
 <hr>

-🔭 I’m currently trying too hard to maintain a 3.5+ GPA
+🔭 I’m currently savoring the bliss oh having a 3.5+ cGPA

 🌱 I’m currently bearing an unhealthy grudge on frameworks and programming in general.
 Flask takes the top spot.

-🤔 I’m looking for help with sleep deprivation and increasing grudge towards senile lecturers
+🤔 I’m looking for help with sleep deprivation while having to adjust to a new workplace

 ⚡ Fun fact: I dislike using GitHub, even though I can appreciate its versatility.
 It always, ALWAYS finds a way to mess things up for me.